jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     ```

     For each service, an unencrypted secret will be generated into the secrets folder.
 Make sure to apply these secrets to the cluster.
-1. Add webhook to each microservice repository to connect to the Pipeline event listener.
+1. Add a webhook to each microservice repository to connect to the Pipeline event listener.

     ```sh
+    # Get the event listener route end point
     oc get route --namespace rt-inventory-cicd
     ```

+    Then in the application github repository do the following:

+    * Add a secret with the same password as the created by kam: something like `webhook-secret-rt-inventory-dev-refarch-eda-store-simulator`.

+    ```sh
+     oc get secret  webhook-secret-rt-inventory-dev-refarch-eda-store-simulator -o jsonpath='{.data.webhook-secret-key}' | base64
+    ```
-    Then in github repository > Settings > Webhook copy this address with `http://` prefix.
+    * use, > Settings > Webhook > add new webhook, copy this address with `http://` prefix.
 Try to do a new push to see if the event is sent to the listener.
     If so a new pipeline is started visible in the `Pipelines` menu on OpenShift console.

 ## Future readings